World holds breath for Trump's Iran deal decision

 Washington (CNN)President Donald Trump on Tuesday can land his most devastating blow yet on the legacy of Barack Obama, but a move to pull out of the Iran nuclear deal could also spark a dangerous global crisis.

-The decision could mark a signature moment for Trump's presidency.
+The decision, to be announced at the White House at 2 p.m.
+ET Tuesday, could mark a signature moment for Trump's presidency.

 It gives him the chance to cement his "America First" philosophy but risks triggering unknowable consequences that in a worst case scenario could lead to war with Iran.

 The decision gives the President a choice.
 Does he follow his instincts and honor a campaign promise to his loyal political base?
-Or does he risk dealing a severe rebuke to US allies who back the deal by re-imposing US sanctions on Iran?
+Or does he listen to US allies who back the deal and don't want him to re-impose US sanctions on Iran?

 Alternatively, he could claim the headline of refusing to continue waiving sanctions against Iran, but stop short of imposing new punishments immediately.
 That could keep open a narrow window for America's European allies to continue trying to broker a broader deal that could keep Trump on board.